Shopify Free Trial — $1 for 1st Month

 Whether you have an offline store that you want to take online or a brand new ecommerce idea that you want to get off the ground, a long free trial period with Shopify can help you launch your store properly after all the testing is done.

 No rushing, no rash decisions, no mistakes!

-While the 14-day trial appears to be the only one available right now, keep checking.
+While the 3-day trial + 90 day discount appears to be the only one available right now, keep checking.
 As you have seen, Shopify promotions change regularly – and free trials are also sometimes run locally in certain countries but not in others.